Anton2181/pas/docs/encoder.md

    - `schedule.opb` – the SAT4J objective/constraint file.
    - `varmap.json` – human-readable names for every generated variable as well as metadata (weights, penalty tiers, scarcity notes, etc.).
    - `stats.txt` – a prose summary of the important knobs, automatically including which families are auto-softened.
 3. `run_solver.py` executes SAT4J with a 120 second timeout so long solver runs do not hang the workflow.
-It now captures every `v ...` model, writes them to `models.txt`, and immediately calls `consume_saved_models.py` so the fairness plots and CSV summaries are regenerated without manual intervention.
+When that limit fires, the wrapper now sends `SIGINT` (same as pressing <kbd>Ctrl+C</kbd>) so SAT4J can flush the best-so-far model before being force-killed.
+Every `v ...` model is written to `models.txt`, and the wrapper immediately calls `consume_saved_models.py` so the fairness plots and CSV summaries are regenerated without manual intervention.

 ## Auto-softening for scarce families